TezadaConnect/ihrmis-documentation/devel-architecture.md

 # SOFTWARE ARCHITECTURE
 This is a top overview documentation about the hrmis software architecture and design principles.
-Information written in here are also subject of change for future changes
+Information written in here are under subject for change in case for future modification.
 ## INITIAL SETUP OVERVIEW
 ![design](./assets/design.png)